 Sound Transit may request King County Metro to perform tasks beyond the scope specifically provided in this Agreement.
+King County Metro will, at its discretion, determine if the work is appropriate and practical to be performed by King County Metro or whether the work could be contracted to another service provider.
 In addition, King County Metro may suggest initiatives that may benefit Sound Transit.
-King County Metro will, at its discretion, decide if the work is appropriate and practical to be performed by King County Metro or whether the work could be contracted.